Data Entry of Inkprint Mathematics Notation

 To enter inkprint mathematics notation into DBT, you need to make use of a software tool that can write mathematics notation.
 Thankfully, there are a variety of tools, and many are easy to learn.

-Here are five data entry methods you can use to create math braille directly or to import a math file into DBT:
+Here are some data entry methods you can use to create math braille directly or to import a math file into DBT:

 - Enter the math directly in DBT.

-- Work with a TeX or LaTeX file created in other ways, e.g., written by a math professor or created from math OCR by InftyReader.
+- Work with a TeX or LaTeX file created in other ways, e.g., created in a different math word processor (perhaps by the professor), created from math OCR with InftyReader or MathPix, etc.

 By the way, if you are not experienced with braille mathematics, we recommend you have your braille math checked by a braille proofreader.